 The network is able to ensure the privacy, integrity, and Operator-level accessibility of the data provided from the UE.

 The NWDAF is able to provide statistics or prediction information to other NFs to leverage the data provided by the UE.

+It shall be possible for a consumer NF to indicate whether the use of UE data is needed, on a per-request basis.

+The collection of data from UE shall be done only when needed, in order to minimize signalling and computation load.

 There is no direct interface between the UE and the NWDAF.